AnkitDagar1213/Ecommerce/README.md

 ## Data Structures Used:

-DTOs (Data Transfer Objects) - used to transfer data between the controller and service layers
+Repositories - used to transfer data between the controller and service layers

 Entities - used to model database tables and perform CRUD (Create, Read, Update, Delete) operations

-Repositories - used to perform database operations and communicate with the service layer

 Services - used to implement business logic and communicate with the repository layer